biocodices/biocodices/README.md

 ## Feed `biocodices` with the input `fastq` files

 Create a directory for a given sequencer run and create a `data` subdirectory in it.
-Put the forward and reverse `fastq` files from all samples there.
+Put the forward and reverse `fastq` files from all samples in `data`.
 `biocodices` expects them to be named following this pattern:
 `<sample_ID>.R1.fastq` for the forward reads, and `<sample_ID>.R2.fastq` for the reverse reads of the same sample.